m e n u

 (added a bit of) level II

-Xammy and the time on their heals, three boys squeezed themselves into Peter's room a few days later.
-When the Bergmans had moved from the other side of the country to Salten almost seven months ago, Peter had defiantly chosen the smallest room, although his parents had offered him the largest one with balcony, built-in wardrobe and an extra bathroom.
+Xammy and the time on their heals, four boys squeezed themselves into Peter's room a few days later.
+When the Bergmans had moved from the other side of the country to Salten a few months ago, Peter had defiantly chosen the smallest room, although his parents had offered him the largest one with balcony, built-in wardrobe and an extra bathroom.
 Ever since, all visitors had to endure long explanations, as if they had locked their only son in a dark dungeon without light or heating.
-Parents were strange, what others said was of such importance, it left little room for maneuver: as soon as a pair of trousers bulged at the knees for example, they were replaced by new ones: the best of the best.
+Parents were strange; what others said was of so much importance and left little room for maneuver: as soon as a pair of trousers bulged at the knees for example, they were replaced by new ones: the best of the best.
 Peter wasn't even asked, well, at least they couldn't swap his hair behind his back, although: he was getting sick of it - especially the combing.

 "So," he began, being the host.
 "I suggest we stop looking for members and start..."